-Naseberry/Sapodilla is a tropical fruit that I enjoyed growing up in Jamaica, this extremely sweet fruit is nature’s candy at its best.
+Naseberry, also known as Sapodilla, is a tropical fruit that I enjoyed growing up in Jamaica.
+This extremely sweet fruit is nature’s candy at its best.
 As you read this article, you will understand why I referred to it as nature’s candy.

 What is naseberry or sapodilla fruit?